justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 The write barrier must be called by each primitive in the runtime that modifies object pointers - `set-car!`, `set-cdr!`, `vector-set!`, etc. Fortunately there are only a handful of these functions.

-## Write Barrier to Guarantee Thread Safety
+## Write Barrier to Relocate Shared Objects

 Cyclone must guarantee the objects located on each mutator thread's stack are only used by that thread.